 - Close focus, the nearest focusing distance can not be less than about 5 feet

 Robustness and resistance to environmental conditions

-If you are out and about in nature a lot, it pays to have sturdy and weatherproof binoculars.
+So it pays to choose good binoculars that can withstand rough handling and above all that is waterproof.
 Sealing with o-rings ensures that they are absolutely waterproof.
 An additional fill with a noble gas (e.g. with nitrogen or argon) to prevent fogging of the internal optics when the temperature changes, is also a good feature to have.